Sandra Caldwell (actress): Coming Out

-For many decades Caldwell would not tell people that she had been assigned male at birth and lived with the fear that this news could devastate her and her career: "You wake up afraid.
+For many decades Caldwell would not tell people that she was born a male and lived with the fear that this news could devastate her and her career: "You wake up afraid.
 You go to sleep afraid.
 You are trying to figure out if someone is going to drop the bomb.
 You are just afraid all the time."
 After writing and performing her autobiographical musical show “The Guide to Being Fabulous After You’ve Skinned Your Knee,” at Berkeley Street Theater in Toronto in 2010, Caldwell entered a period of depression concerned that she needed to disclose even more of the truth of her life.
 She told the New York Times "After that show, the bottom fell out because I felt like I was lying.
 I had left myself out.
 I left the truth about me out."
 In 2017, after getting the lead role in the play "Charm" based on the life of fellow black trans woman Gloria Allen, Caldwell revealed publicly for the first time that she was herself trans.
 The show and her coming-out performance were well received.
-Variety's Marilyn Stasio called Caldwell a "black transgender woman of immense poise, beauty and — pardon me, I can’t help myself — charm," and New York magazine's Sara Holdren praised her as "classy and charismatic."
+Variety's Marilyn Stasio called Caldwell a "black transgender woman of immense poise, beauty and—pardon me, I can’t help myself—charm," and New York magazine's Sara Holdren praised her as "classy and charismatic."

 She further discussed her experience living in "stealth" and now as an openly trans woman in the 2020 documentary Disclosure: Trans Lives on Screen.